CodeByMurali/EKS_Terraform_Assignment/README.md

   * **GitOps with Argo CD**: Integrate **Argo CD** for a true GitOps workflow.
 This enables automatic deployment of code changes (after CI pipeline completion) to the Kubernetes cluster in production.
       * *Check out my other project which demonstrates this setup: [https://github.com/CodeByMurali/CICD-Project-1]*
       * *Also plese checkout my CICD pipeline with best practices usign AWS Codedeploy, Code Pipeline and Sep function: [https://github.com/CodeByMurali/AWS-CICD-StepFunction]*
-  * **Centralized Logging and Monitoring**: Implement robust logging and monitoring solutions (e.g., Fluent Bit, Prometheus/Grafana) for better observability.
+  * **Centralized Logging and Monitoring**: Implement logging and monitoring solutions (e.g., Fluent Bit, Prometheus/Grafana) for better observability.
   * **Cost Optimization**: Further optimize costs by fine-tuning EKS node group sizing and exploring intelligent autoscaling.
   * **Secrets Management**: Utilize AWS Secrets Manager or HashiCorp Vault for more secure management of application secrets.